EnginKARATAS/sentiment-anlysis/README.md

 Different Elastic Search versions and migrations were made.
 Dozens of errors encountered have been resolved and documented.
 ## 8. Results
-Tweets were obtained by topic using Twitter's open source API.
+Tweets were obtained by topic using Twitter's open-source API.
 According to the sentiment analysis results, various graphs were created and visualizations were made via Kibana.
 The data obtained with Elastic Search and Kibana were examined on the world map and various analysis results were obtained.
 ## 9. Resources